-Latency is a good reason to build a data centre closer to customers.
+Cloud latency is a good reason to build data centres closer to customers.

 Rivals Datacom and Catalyst IT have both invested in New Zealand data centres.
 So have multinationals.
 In 2011 IBM opened an NZ$80 million facility in Auckland.
 Earlier this year IBM spent a further NZ$10 million bringing new managed cloud services to New Zealand.

 Latency isn’t the only reason to build data centres in New Zealand.
 Data sovereignty is also important.
 Some data must be stored in New Zealand by law.
 There are companies who prefer to keep their data where predictable, manageable New Zealand privacy laws apply.
 And fears that foreign governments often have the rights to snoop on data stored in their territory also drives some companies to keep data where it is relatively safe.